Best Mattress for Insomnia

-- Medical conditions – Medical conditions which can cause insomnia include: chronic pain, heart failure, acid-reflux, asthma, sleep apnea, stroke, arthritis, brain tumors, chronic obstructiove pulmonary disease, etc.
+- Medical conditions – Medical conditions which can cause insomnia include: chronic pain, heart failure, acid reflux, asthma, sleep apnea, stroke, arthritis, brain tumors, chronic obstructive pulmonary disease, etc.

 - Changes in hormone levels – Increasing or decreasing levels of certain hormones and hormone shifts during menstruation can cause insomnia.

 - Other factors – These include pregnancy, sleeping next to a snoring partner, overactive mind, parasites, genetic conditions.

 - Unhealthy lifestyle choices – working till late, coffee in the evening, cigarettes and alcohol before sleep, etc.